-Seville, the vibrant capital of Andalucía and the birthplace of Flamenco.
+Seville is the vibrant capital of Andalucía and the birthplace of Flamenco.
 Starting and finishing a 3-day Andalucían itinerary from Seville is one of the best ways to experience the best of Southern Spain.

 There is so much to see and do in the Andalucían capital; we have dedicated a complete guide to the best things to do in Seville.

 With the ease of access to the international airport and affordable car hire options, it is possible to plan a relaxing and very affordable self-drive side trip such as a 3 day Pueblos Blancos tour from Seville.
 Need help deciding on accommodation in Seville?
 See our guide on the best places to stay in Seville for tips on the best neighborhoods and hotels.

 Arcos de la Frontera